Edge reconstruction of the Ihara zeta function: Symmetry of the edge adjacency operator

-The matrix $T$ is not symmetric in general: for a graph $G$ in our sense, this only happens if $G$ is a ``banana graph'' consisting of two vertices connected by several edges (since $T$ being a symmetric matrix means that $T_{\ra{e_2},\ra{e_1}}=1$ whenever $T_{\ra{e_1},\ra{e_2}}=1$).
+The matrix $T$ is not symmetric in general: $T$ being a symmetric matrix means that $T_{\ra{e_2},\ra{e_1}}=1$ whenever $T_{\ra{e_1},\ra{e_2}}=1$), so for a graph $G$ in our sense, this only happens if $G$ is a ``banana graph'' consisting of two vertices connected by several edges.
 However, $T$ does have a certain symmetry.